-Modern large utility scale wind turbines are usually designed with an upwind rotor and therefore are active yaw controlled.
-The main reason for this design decision is the wind flow interference with the tower which is less upwind of the structure.
+Modern large-utility-scale wind turbines are usually designed with an upwind rotor and therefore are active yaw controlled.
+The main reason for this design decision is the wind flow interference with the tower, which is less upwind of the structure.
 An active yaw control algorithm tries to align the rotor into the wind.
-The yaw system is slow compared to directional changes of the wind and immediate turbine reaction causes higher energy consumption of the yaw engines and wear of the components therefore some degrees of yaw errors are accepted.
+The yaw system is slow compared to directional changes of the wind and immediate turbine reaction causes higher energy consumption of the yaw engines and wear of the components; therefore some degrees of yaw errors are accepted.

 A systematic analysis of the impact of skewed flow on power production was set up by Madsen (2000).
-He compared field measurements of a 100 kW rotor with aero elastic simulation using standard blade element momentum (BEM) theory implemented in the HawC code and a new actuator disc model of the HawC-3D code.
-He found good agreements between the new 3 D model and the measurements.
-Pedersen et al. (2002) used the same data and explained the power loss following a cosine2-relationship with increasing yaw error larger than 30°.
+He compared field measurements of a 100 kW rotor with aeroelastic simulation using standard blade element momentum theory implemented in the HawC code and a new actuator disc model of the HawC-3D code.
+He found good agreements between the new 3-D model and the measurements.
+Pedersen et al. (2002) used the same data and explained the power loss following a squared-cosine relationship with increasing yaw error larger than 30°.

-The rotor disc area perpendicular to the wind direction is reduced by the cosine of the inflow angle which explains the cos2-relationship of the power loss for large angles.
-Likewise the wind speed component perpendicular to the rotor is also decreases by a cosine relation and with the wind speed having a cubic impact on power a cosine3-relationship is more dominant for smaller angles (Burton et al., 2001 and Mamidipudi et al., 2011).
-In addition to power losses, yaw errors are also increasing turbine loads (Wan et al., 2015 and Damiani et al., 2017).
+The rotor disc area perpendicular to the wind direction is reduced by the cosine of the inflow angle, which explains the squared-cosine relationship of the power loss for large angles.
+Likewise the wind speed component perpendicular to the rotor also decreases by a cosine relation, and with the wind speed having a cubic impact on power a cubic-cosine relationship is more dominant for smaller angles (Burton et al., 2001; Mamidipudi et al., 2011).
+In addition to power losses, yaw errors also increase turbine loads (Wan et al., 2015; Damiani et al., 2018).

 Achieving a good alignment of the turbine with the wind direction is difficult for the following reasons.
 On standard turbines, wind speed and wind direction measurements take place behind the rotor.
 This leads to flow distortion caused by the rotor blades and the nacelle.
-To overcome this problem, several technics to measure the free stream wind in front of the turbine have been presented in different publications.
-The authors (Mamidipudi et al., 2011; Fleming et al., 2014; Scholbrock et al., 2015 and Brown and Oldroyd, 2015) are proposing to use a upwind looking nacelle-mounted lidar.
-Pedersen et al. (2008, 2014 and 2015) and Demurtas et al. (2016) present a method to measure the free wind speed, direction and turbulence intensity with three rotating sonic anemometers on the spinner nose.
-Bottasso and Riboldi (2014) are estimating yaw misalignment and vertical shear from cyclic blade loads.
+To overcome this problem, several techniques to measure the free-stream wind in front of the turbine have been presented in different publications.
+The authors (Mamidipudi et al., 2011; Fleming et al., 2014; Scholbrock et al., 2015; Brown and Oldroyd, 2015) propose using an upwind-looking nacelle-mounted lidar.
+Pedersen et al. (2008, 2014, 2015) and Demurtas et al. (2016) present a method to measure the free wind speed, direction and turbulence intensity with three rotating sonic anemometers on the spinner nose.
+Bottasso and Riboldi (2014) estimate yaw misalignment and vertical shear from cyclic blade loads.

-But for all these suggested methods new hardware is involved causing additional financial investments.
+But for all these suggested methods new hardware is involved, causing additional financial investments.
 Lidar solutions need multiple beams to provide a wind vector because one beam can only measure the line of site information.
-All necessary laser beams need free flow conditions, and a homogeneous flow assumption is usually made.
-One beam being in the wake of neighbouring turbines, and the other beams in free-flow, leads to wrong interpretation of the wind direction (Kapp, 2017).
-Furthermore, according to the findings of McKay et al. (2013), the yaw alignment behaviour changes for turbines with wind vanes mounted on the nacelle metrological mast when operating in the wake of neighbouring turbines.
+All necessary laser beams need free-flow conditions, and a homogeneous flow assumption is usually made.
+One beam being in the wake of neighboring turbines and the other beams being in free flow leads to the wrong interpretation of the wind direction (Kapp, 2017).
+Furthermore, according to the findings of McKay et al. (2013), the yaw alignment behavior changes for turbines with wind vanes mounted on the nacelle metrological mast when operating in the wake of neighboring turbines.

-Presumed the nacelle-mounted measurement equipment is calibrated to ensure good alignment with the wind direction after commissioning or after a service interval, there are chances that the wind direction instrument is loosened, bend or warped over time and orientation drifts (Bromm et al., 2018).
+Presuming that the nacelle-mounted measurement equipment is calibrated to ensure good alignment with the wind direction after commissioning or after a service interval, there are chances that the wind direction instrument is loosened, bent or warped over time and orientation drifts (Bromm et al., 2018).